Mozart4242/SIEMELK/features.md

 OpenCTI is an open source platform allowing organizations to manage their cyber threat intelligence knowledge and observables.
 It has been created in order to structure, store, organize and visualize technical and non-technical information about cyber threats.

 The structuration of the data is performed using a knowledge schema based on the STIX2 standards.
 It has been designed as a modern web application including a GraphQL API and an UX oriented frontend.
-Also, OpenCTI is integrated with MISP, TheHive and MITRE ATT&CK within the SIEMELK platform as well as having a connector for CVE information.
+Also, OpenCTI is integrated TheHive and MITRE ATT&CK within the SIEMELK platform as well as having a connector for CVE information.

 <p align="center">
  <img alt="SIEMELK Logo" src="images/opencti.jpg">